trngl8/triangle-skeleton-demo/README.md

-## Skeleton (Symfony Demo Application)
+## Triangle Skeleton (Demo Application)

-The "Skeleton" is a reference application created to show how to develop applications following the Symfony Best Practices.
+The "Triangle Skeleton" is a reference application created to show how to develop applications following the Symfony Best Practices.

 Requirements